 Resort Entry tickets need to be pre-purchased prior to your arrival.
 If you do not have a ticket, you will not be permitted to enter the resort.

-No… sorry, there is NO on mountain accommodation available, as the facility is for day visitors only .
-The gate is locked at 5.30PM every night, we suggest heading down the mountain before 5pm as it tends to get dark around then.
+No… sorry,there is NO on-mountain accommodation available, as the facility is for day visitors only .
+The gate is locked at 4.00PM every night,so we suggest heading down the mountain before 4pm.

 Please check out our school groups page .
 This contains all of the different packages and pricing we offer school groups visiting midweek.